-Fluorine: biological information
+Fluorine - 9F: biological information

-Biological role of fluorine: fluorine as fluoride (F-) is probably an essential element for humans and certainly is for some molluscs.
+Fluorine as fluoride (F-) is probably an essential element for humans and certainly is for some molluscs.
 In some areas, fluoride ion is added to drinking water (in very low concentrations) since it renders tooth enamel relatively immune to bacteriological attack.
 It does this by replacing the OH group of hydroxyapatite with fluoride.
 In other areas, fluoride is not added to water, despite the benefits, as a consequence of protests from civil rights activists who object to the addition of anything to water.

 Levels in humans